 if the "EnModelProvision" feature is supported, the indication that indicates the ML model is updated (e.g., re-trained) as the "modelUpdateInd" attribute; and

 if the feature "ModelProvisionExt" is supported, the target UEs of the ML Model as the "tgtUe" attribute.

+if the feature "VerticalFederatedLearning" is supported, the VFL training status as the "vflTrainStatus" attribute.

 Upon the reception of an HTTP POST request, if the NF service consumer successfully processed and accepted the received HTTP POST request, the NF Service Consumer shall store the notification and respond with HTTP "204 No Content" status code.